openrport/openrport/docs/no14-scripts.md

 - reserved values from the information about the host system
 - reusable variables

-To execute a taco script, you need to specify `taco` as a script interpreter, e.g.
+To execute a taco script, you need to specify `tacoscript` as an interpreter, e.g.

 ```
 curl -X POST 'http://localhost:3000/api/v1/clients/4943d682-7874-4f7a-999c-b4ff5493fc3f/scripts' \